 - oil or nonstick cooking spray, for the grill grates

-- for serving, as desired: Specially Selected Brioche Buns from ALDI, cheese, lettuce, sliced tomato, sliced onion or pickled red onion, ketchup or mayonnaise or burger sauce as desired, mustard, etc.
+- for serving, as desired: burger buns, cheese, lettuce, sliced tomato, sliced onion or pickled red onion, ketchup or mayonnaise or burger sauce as desired, mustard, etc.

 - Cook the quinoa: Cook about 1/2 cup quinoa according to package directions; you will need 1 cup cooked quinoa for this burger recipe.
 Set aside, or store in an airtight container in the refrigerator for up to 5 days.